eqqtart/photo-gallery/README.md

 <p>Block 2</p>
 ```

-Title
+Title<br>
-Overview - what you did in the project
+Overview - what you did in the project<br>
-Features - basically showing off what you used
+Features - basically showing off what you used<br>
 Updates/Version History - a log of your project changes and trajectory